 Who is eligible for MOST?

 Once in the program, a student will keep the scholarship through grade 8, as long as the family remains financially eligible and has stayed current with all program requirements.
 Eighth-graders have a one-time opportunity to apply for a MOST High School Scholarship and the Founder's Scholarship, which are need-based but also factor in student conduct and academics.

 What is the application process?

 Eligible parents or guardians submit an online pre-application by the stated deadline (typically the last day of February), and recipients are selected by lottery shortly thereafter.
-The selected families will be sent a New Student Application by email or regular mail and will have several weeks from the date of notification to submit their paperwork, including proof of all household income and household residents.
+The selected families will be sent a New Student Scholarship Application by email and U.S. mail and will have several weeks from the date of notification to submit their paperwork, including proof of all household income and household residents.
 Failure to submit the proper paperwork by the deadline will result in the scholarship offer being withdrawn and offered to the next winning lottery number.
 Applications are only available during the open pre-application season, which takes place during the entire month of February.

 How does MOST calculate household income?

-If you are awarded a MOST scholarship, you will be required to submit documentation of all household income (e.g. income earned by anyone in the home, not limited to the student’s biological parents), including:
+If you are awarded a MOST scholarship, you will be required to submit documentation of all household income (i.e. income earned by anyone living in the home), including:

 - Families First (provide Cash Issuance History)